twofold-rsc/twofold/sites/website/app/pages/(main)/docs/guides/getting-started.md

 # Getting started

 Welcome to the Twofold documentation!
-This guide will help you setup your first request-response based RSC application.
+This guide will help you setup your first application.

 ## What's Twofold?